NordicKaiser/Custom-Card-Game/Color-Idenity.md

 ### Removal/Interaction

 - Action Control
-  -The limiting of what a card may do (Target Creature can not make Action Actions this turn)
+  - The limiting of what a card may do (Target Creature can not make Action Actions this turn)

 ### Card advantage

 - Excavate X for BLANK
-  -Reveal the  top X cards of your deck add any BLANK from the revealed cards to hand send the rest to grave
+  - Reveal the  top X cards of your deck add any BLANK from the revealed cards to hand send the rest to grave

 ### Keywords